 \subsubsection{Extended spectroscopic compilation}

-In addition to the GAMA data detailed above, we use a number of other spectroscopic datasets overlapping with KiDS DR4 and KiDZ.
+In addition to the GAMA data detailed above, we used a number of other spectroscopic datasets overlapping with KiDS DR4 and KiDZ.
 Most of these are the same as used in KiDS cosmic shear studies and detailed in previous papers \citep{Wright2024,Busch2022KIDS}.
-However, we also add a few others and, most importantly, our cuts on the photometric data are different.
+However, we also added a few others.
+Also, most importantly, our cuts on the photometric data are different.
 The properties of these additional redshift samples are provided in Table \ref{tab:survey}.
-The numbers and statistics in the table apply after cross-matching with KiDS/KiDZ photometric data, cutting to $r_\mathrm{auto}<20$ to mimic the KiDS-Bright selection, and keeping only unique objects\footnote{The matching is done within $1^{\prime\prime}$ radius.
+The numbers and statistics in the table are applicable after a cross-matching with KiDS/KiDZ photometric data, cutting down to $r_\mathrm{auto}<20$ to mimic the KiDS-Bright selection and keeping only unique objects\footnote{The matching is done within $1^{\prime\prime}$ radius.
 See \citet{Wright2024} for details on how duplicates are handled.}.
 The datasets are listed in descending order of the number of sources within KiDS DR4 + KiDZ after the KiDS-Bright selections have been applied.
-We will denote this extended and matched spectroscopic compilation as `Espec'.
+We denote this extended and matched spectroscopic compilation as `Espec'.

 As detailed in Table~\ref{tab:survey}, the largest contributions in terms of total numbers of galaxies come from wide-angle surveys overlapping with KiDS or KiDZ.
 After requiring our $r<20$ selection, most of these surveys become effectively shallower than GAMA, even if they originally included deeper, higher-redshift sources.
 This is because, as in the case of SDSS or 2dFLenS, the higher-$z$ sources are typically color-preselected and/or sparsely sampled, while the more complete, magnitude-limited samples typically employ magnitude limits brighter than used by GAMA.
 The remaining contributions to our extended compilation are from small-area, deep surveys, which typically have (considerably) larger mean redshifts than GAMA, even after our flux limit is applied.
 However, these samples have very limited overlap with our photometric data, given their small on-sky areas.
 Finally, in between these extremes, there is the DESI Early Data Release (EDR), which is generally deeper than the wide-angle surveys and spans a relatively large area on-sky.
 However, the DESI EDR only intersects with approximately 44 sqdeg of the KiDS/KiDZ footprint, which limits the influence of these spectra.
 Future releases from DESI, with greater intersection with KiDS, will greatly improve the influence of DESI in analyses of KiDS data such as ours.